I'm your host and America's anchor man, El Rushbow, Half My Brain.

 Stay with us.

-The Clinton tax increases designed to make everybody feel so much better, that others are being hurt.
+The Clinton tax increases designed to make everybody feel so much better that others are being hurt.

 Those tax increases didn't fix the levies, did they?

-Did not build up the U.S. military, did they?
+They did not build up the U.S. military, did they?

 And those tax increases did not bring about universal health care, did they?